Misterkadrix/challenge-regression/README.md

 ## Output

-What we will see is predict prices
+What we will see is a graph with the correlation between our target and features.

 ## How it works
 The model works with our DataSet..
-Each values coming from that one will be transform into X and Y and be used on our MODEL who will predict the prices of houses
+Each values coming from that one will be transform into X and Y and be used on our MODEL who will predict the prices of houses.

 ## Examples